imayanksrivastava/channelmsnews/README.md

 * Account Sign-up and Authentication
 * Access to the News in detail post Account authentication.

+# News Update Frequency

+News is updated real-time for all major locations.
+For some locations there might be lag for couple of hours.
+This is completely dependent on the API.

+# News Categories
 Following are the categories of the news which are part of the ChannelMS News app:

 * Trending News